gavinband/qctool/README.txt

 This package comprises the QCTOOL program for quality control of a set of SNP marker data, together with some other utility programs.
 The programs included are:

-qctool: 		main quality control tool
+qctool: 		main quality control tool.
-gen-convert: 	convert between different gen file formats.
-gen-compare: 	compare two gen files
+inthinnerator:  thin SNPs.
-gen-grep:		find entries in a gen file (or files)
+gen-grep:		find entries in a gen file (or files).

 FILE FORMATS:
 =============